ilopezfr/Self-Driving-Car-Engineering/CarND-P04-Advanced-Lane-Finding/README.md

 ---
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-The code and results to generate this report can be found on the notebook: advanced-lane-project-pipeline [add link]
+The goals of this project is to measure the curvature of the road, where my vehicle is on the road, and the location of other vehicles.

-The goals / steps of this project are the following:
+The steps followed are:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+1. Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
+2. Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+3. Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+4. Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
+5. Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
+6. Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
+7. Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+8. Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 [//]: # (Image References)